bobholt/bobholt.me/source/_posts/generative-art-failed-experiment-1.md

-title: Generative Art: Failed Experiment 1
+title: Generative Art - Failed Experiment 1
 date: 2013-12-19 11:12:37
 tags:
 categories:
   - Art
 ---

 I'm taking Andrew Ng's [Machine Learning](https://www.coursera.org/course/ml) course on Coursera.
 At the same time, I've been thinking a lot about digital art and creative coding.
 I decided to try to combine the two.